umangS77/Cross-the-Obstacles---Pygame/README.md

 Crossing a moving obstacle gives 10 points.
 Reaching the end gives 50 extra points.
 The given runs for the specific amount of time, as specified in the config.py file.

+To start the game, execute the file main.py